EMD GP30: Rebuilds

 The Burlington Northern Railroad was the most extensive user of rebuilt GP30s.
-Finding a need for modernized units of lower power, it sent GP30s—-both its own and units purchased from other railroads-—to be rebuilt.
+Finding a need for modernized units of lower power, it sent GP30s—-both its own and units purchased from other railroads-—to be rebuilt to the specifications of the later GP39.
 Seventy units were sent to EMD, 65 to Morrison Knudsen (now Washington Group International) and 25 to VMV for rebuilding, and the rebuilds are known as GP39E, GP39M, and GP39V respectively.
 The changes included new generators, Dash-2 modular electronic control systems and 567D3 engines upgraded with EMD 645-series power assemblies, rated at 2,300 hp (1,720 kW) and designated 12-645D3.
+Some of these units received new EMD spartan cabs.
 These units are still in service on locals and smaller lines throughout the BNSF Railway system.

-The Atchison, Topeka and Santa Fe Railway (ATSF) had previously, performed a similar upgrade in its own Cleburne, Texas shops, stripping the locomotives down to bare metal and rebuilding with new equipment.
+The Atchison, Topeka and Santa Fe Railway (ATSF) had previously performed a similar upgrade in its own Cleburne, Texas shops, stripping the locomotives down to bare metal and rebuilding with new equipment.
 The 567D3 engines were upgraded to a 2500-horsepower rating by the use of 645-series power assemblies.
 The generators and traction motors were upgraded and control and electrical equipment was replaced.
-The trucks received Hyatt roller bearings and single-clasp brake systems.
+The trucks received Hyatt roller bearings and single-shoe brake systems.
 Rooftop air conditioners and new horns were added.
 The locomotives were repainted in the blue and yellow Yellowbonnet scheme, and designated GP30u (for upgraded).
 78 of these survived until the BNSF merger, and were eventually all sold off.
-In 2016, BNSF traded Larry's Truck and Electric (LTEX) 26 GP38s for 24 of the Ex-ATSF GP30u's for their GP39-3 rebuild program.
-The Reading Blue Mountain and Northern Railroad acquired a total of 6 of the former BNSF/ATSF GP30u's from LTEX and designates them as GP39RN locomotives.
+In 2016, BNSF traded Larry's Truck and Electric (LTEX) 26 GP38s for 24 of the ex-ATSF GP30us for their GP39-3 rebuild program.
+The Reading Blue Mountain and Northern Railroad acquired a total of six of the former BNSF/ATSF GP30us from LTEX and designates them as GP39RN locomotives.

-The Soo Line Railroad rebuilt three GP30s with CAT 3515 engines rated at 2000 hp.
+The Soo Line Railroad rebuilt three GP30s with CAT 3516 engines rated at 2000 hp.
 These were designated GP30C.

 The Illinois Central Gulf Railroad rebuilt two GP30s in the early 1980s.
 These units were designated GP26.
 As of 2018, the units remain in service on the Cimarron Valley Railroad.